The Golden Roof - Landmark of the City of Innsbruck

 Emperor Maximilian I had the Golden Roof, a late Gothic oriel covered with 2,657 gilded copper shingles, built between 1497 and 1500 on the south front of the government building known as the "Neuhof".
 The master builder and creator of the reliefs is considered to be Nikolaus Türing the Elder.
 The fresco decoration is attributed to Jörg Kölderer, the court painter of Emperor Maximilian I. The special quality of this building was recognized only late.
 For a long time, it led a rather inconspicuous existence, among other things as an administrative building and barracks.
 It was not until the end of the 19th century, with the beginning of tourism in Tyrol, that the magnificent oriel became a landmark of the city of Innsbruck.

-Museum Goldenes Dachl - a place for inquisitive minds, history buffs and families
+Museum Goldenes Dachl - a place for inquisitive minds, history fans and families

-For over 500 years, the gilded shingles of the roof(l)s, known far beyond the borders of Tyrol, have welcomed Innsbruck's visitors.
-The Goldenes Dachl Museum offers a new perspective on the city's most photographed landmark.
-Enjoy the view from the oriel into Innsbruck's old town.
-Immerse yourself in history at the transition from the Middle Ages to modern times.
-Get acquainted with one of the most important personalities in Tyrolean history: Emperor Maximilian I, who went down in the history books as a media emperor, patron of the arts, (family) political genius and "last knight".
-Centuries-old exhibits combined with new multimedia technologies open up an informative and varied look at the time of Emperor Maximilian I.
+For over 500 years, the gilded shingles of Innsbruck's roof, which is famous far beyond the borders of Tyrol, have been welcoming visitors.
+The Golden Roof Museum offers a new perspective on the city's most photographed sight.
+Enjoy the view of Innsbruck's old town from the magnificent oriel.
+Immerse yourself in the history of the transition from the Middle Ages to modern times.
+Make the acquaintance of one of the most important figures in Tyrolean history: Emperor Maximilian I, who has gone down in the history books as a media emperor, patron of the arts, (family) political genius and "last knight".
+Centuries-old exhibits combined with new multimedia technologies provide an informative and varied insight into the time of Emperor Maximilian I.

-For younger visitors, there are entertaining children's stations and a puzzle rally, so one thing is sure to never happen at the Goldenes Dachl Museum: boredom.
+For younger visitors, there are entertaining children's stations and a puzzle rally, so one thing is certain at the Golden Roof Museum: boredom.

-The special exhibition "What Remains?" is dedicated to the question of how and where Emperor Maximilian I can still be traced today.
-How, for example, did the Golden Roof become the landmark of the city of Innsbruck or where can one still find traces of buildings from the Maximilian period in Tyrol today?
+The special exhibition "What remains?" is dedicated to the question of how and where Emperor Maximilian I can still be traced today.
+For example, how did the Golden Roof become the symbol of the city of Innsbruck or where can you still find traces of buildings from the Maximilian era in Tyrol today?

 How much does a visit to the Golden Roof cost?